 Singaporeans, let me know what your recommendations are, and who I should invite for an interview on the Fluent in 3 Months Youtube channel!
 And I hope to see you at the language academy & book signing!

 What are your strategies for shaking off the dust from your languages?
 And how are your own long-term language improvement projects coming along?
-I will have other milestones I’ll share on this long journey in months to come, and hope you’ll enjoy reading along on my shiny new blog!
+I will have other milestones I'll share on this long journey in months to come, and hope you'll enjoy reading along!